cronica-it/.github/README.md

-# Welcome to the Cronica IT&C project!

-The **Cronica IT&C** project is an attempt to reconstruct and preserve the IT&C history in Romania.
+# .github

+This is a GitHub special repository.

+The text shown in the top page is in `profile/README.md`.